Inspired-glass - commissioning a stained-glass window or panel - things to consider

 At some stage it will probably be helpful for you to visit my studio and see some samples of glass - I usually have some 400 samples available, and we can discuss the various possibilities 'hands on'.

 Accurate measurement of the required dimensions is very important - as it can be difficult (or impossible) to trim the finished panel to fit once it has been finished.
-A fairly foolproof way of doing this for new builds is for you to provide a plywood or card template that closely fits into the required aperture.
+A fairly foolproof way of doing this for new-builds is for you to provide a plywood or card template that closely fits into the required aperture - clearly marked with 'UP'.

 I will then build the panel directly on this template, allowing a suitable clearance all around - and we’ll know that the finished panel will fit!